Alexander Allardyce (politician): Career as member of the British Parliament

 Allardyce first entered Parliament in 1792 with the backing of Henry Dundas, after the death of the Aberdeen sitting member.
 He would retain the seat unchallenged in 1796.

 He spoke in favor of the Aberdeen Police Bill of 28 April 1794, and protested strongly against provisions of a Post Office Duty Bill on 21 February and 4 March 1801.

 Death

-Alllardyce died in office on 1 November 1801.
+Allardyce died in office on 1 November 1801.
 He was buried at St Nicholas Kirkyard, in Aberdeen.